 By checking with the college you plan on attending, you can take the CLEPs that they accept, thus saving you a bundle of money.

-The CLEP exam is made to show the college or university that the student has college level knowledge - enough to give them credit for the class.
+The CLEP test is made to show the college or university that the student has college level knowledge - enough to give them credit for the class.
 Make sure you know the policy of your college for CLEP exams.

 I did a quick search for the College my son wants to attend.
 In doing so, I discovered that he can take "no more than 30 semester hours with up to 12 hours in one field and CLEP examinations must be completed prior to completing 24 semester hours of residential or online college credit."
 They also provided a chart to show the courses approved for credit.